A Super Version of a Theorem of Fricke-Klein: Preliminaries

 due to Gavarini \cite{gavarini2016lie} and proven later again over commutative rings by Masuoka and Shibata in \cite{masuoka2017algebraic}. \begin{remark} In \cite{gavarini2016lie} the equivalence is essentially constructed by exponentiating all odd elements of the Lie superalgebra.
 This is well-defined, because due to the nilpotence of odd elements the exponential will truncate at first order.
 As an example consider $\mathbb{C}[\theta]$ with $\theta^2=0$ thus we have.

 \end{remark} By the same token, we will also see that the Hopf algebra, that corresponds to the algebraic supergroup, can be decomposed as a superscheme into

-\begin{remark} The group structure is not necessarily preserved under this isomorphism, however the co-unit is preserved \cite{masuoka2017algebraic}. \end{remark} The supergroups whose group structure is preserved under the splitting, were also already classified.
+\begin{remark} The group structure is not necessarily preserved under this isomorphism, however the co-unit is preserved \cite{masuoka2017algebraic}. \end{remark} The supergroups whose group structure is preserved under the associated graded functor, were also already classified.
 It turns out it is equivalent to $[\mathfrak{g}_1,\mathfrak{g}_1]=0$ \cite{vishnyakova2011complex}.